An Open Access Journal

 Aims & Scope

 Applied Phycology is an open access journal that publishes high quality papers on all aspects of applied phycology.
-It is published by Taylor & Francis on behalf of the British Phycological Society.
+It is published by Taylor & Francis on behalf of the British Phycological Society, founded in 1952, which aims to promote all aspects of the study of algae.
 Applied Phycology is a sister journal to the long-running European Journal of Phycology and aims to reach scientists working in the field of applied phycology, as well as other interested parties.

 We cover all algal groups including cyanobacteria.
 Applied Phycology is a home for primary research papers and state-of-the art reviews.
 We also produce Special Issues devoted to a particular topic of applied phycology, and consider proposals for these.